 At Clarke SMC operations were inaudible during the day and audible during the evening and night-time operator attended noise surveys.
-SMC operations generated an LAeq(15minute) noise contribution of 41 dBA during the evening and night-time.
-During the night-time period SMC operations generated LAmax noise levels of up to 51 dBA at Clarke.
+SMC operations generated an LAeq(15minute) noise contribution of 36 dBA during the evening and 41 dBA during the night-time.
+During the night-time period SMC operations generated an LAmax noise level of up to 52 dBA at this location.

-At Wadland SMC operations were inaudible during the day and audible during the evening and night-time operator attended surveys.
-SMC operations generated an LAeq(15minute) noise contribution of 30 dBA during the evening and 27 dBA during the night-time.
-During the night-time period SMC operations generated LAmax noise levels of up to 29 dBA at Wadland.
+At Wadland SMC operations were inaudible during the day and audible during the evening and night-time operator attended noise surveys.
+SMC operations generated an LAeq(15minute) noise contribution of 28 dBA during the evening and 33 dBA during the night-time.
+During the night-time period SMC operations generated LAmax noise levels of up to 42 dBA at Wadland.

-Meteorological data from the onsite SMC automatic weather stations showed temperature inversions in excess of 3°C/100m during the evening and night-time periods of the operator attended measurements at Wadland.
-As such, the evening and night-time criteria are not applicable for Wadland during the attended noise survey.
+Meteorological data from the onsite SMC automatic weather station showed temperature inversions in excess of 3°C/100m during the evening and night-time periods of the operator attended measurements at Clarke and Wadland.
+As such, the evening and night-time criteria at Clarke and Wadland are not applicable during the attended noise survey.
 Notwithstanding, noise modelling has been conducted to the Bagnall residence using an ENM model for all monitoring periods.
-The results of the noise modelling is provided Table 6.
+The results of the noise modelling are provided Table 6.